helmlingp/WS1API/README.md

 # WS1API
- Powershell module for common Airwatch / Workspace ONE UEM calls
+ A collection of useful functions for interacting with VMware Workspace ONE UEM RestAPI